BrowserBox/BrowserBox/README.md

 This is released into the public domain.

-For managed and hosted versions, see https://dosyago.com
+For managed and hosted versions, signup at https://dosyago.com

 ## About